-- Directly certified students and extension of direct certification benefits to other household members
+- Directly certified FREE students and extension of direct certification benefits to other household members based on SNAP, TANF and Medicaid Free

 - Homeless students certified as such by the district liaison